cucapra/node-llvmc/example/README.md

 This is an example usage of node-llvmc based on the first three chapters of the [LLVM Kaleidoscope Tutorial].

-Our implementation is very similar to theirs minus trivial differences (e.g. they support comments, but we do not; wecheck whether numbers have too many decimal points, but they do not).
+Our implementation is very similar to theirs minus trivial differences (e.g. they support comments, but we do not; we check whether numbers have too many decimal points, but they do not).
 As such, taking a look at the tutorial linked above should give you a good idea of what the calculator can do and how it works.
 We will give a brief overview here as well though.

 Usage
 -----